sha1n/bert/docs/configuration.md

 ```

 ## Alternate Execution
-By default `benchy` executes scenarios in sequence and according to the number of `executions` set for your benchmark.
+By default `bert` executes scenarios in sequence and according to the number of `executions` set for your benchmark.
 Set the `alternate` property to `true` if you want spread the different scenarios more evenly over the time line.
 Alternate execution can be helpful when:
 - your benchmark runs for a very long time and external resources tend to behave differently over time
 - you want some quiet time between executions of the same scenario to allow an external resource to cool down